Accountability Policy & Procedure

 Student Accountability

 We believe that resident students are all responsible for maintaining a safe and welcoming living environment.
-The Student Accountability Policy and Procedure lay out the policies that are in place to assist in maintaining a safe and welcoming environment.
+The Student Accountability Policy and Procedure lay out the policies that are in place to assist in maintaining a safe and inclusive community.
 The procedures listed in this section outline what can be expected if there is a policy that is potentially violated.

 For resident students: A Residence Life professional staff member will serve as Accountability Facilitator.